rlane/ubpf/README.md

 ## Building

 Run `make -C vm` to build the VM.
 This produces a static library `libubpf.a` and a simple executable used by the testsuite.
+After building the library you can install using `make -C vm install` via either root or sudo.

 ## Compiling C to eBPF